west-wind/Threat-Hunting-With-Splunk/README.md

 # Threat Hunting with Splunk
 Awesome Splunk SPL queries that can be used to detect the latest vulnerability exploitation attempts &, threat hunt for MITRE ATT&CK TTPs.
+I'm including queries with regular expressions, so detection will be possible even if you haven't parsed the logs properly.

 ## MITRE ATT&CK TTP & Detection Analytics